splunk/public-o11y-docs/private-preview/aopt/aopt-workload-details.rst

 HPA Recommendation
 ==========================================================

-If you have a horizontal pod autoscaler (HPA) associated with this workload and you're sending HPA metrics to Splunk IM, this section provides any recommended adjustments to your HPA.
+If you have a horizontal pod autoscaler (HPA) associated with this workload, this section provides any recommended adjustments to your HPA.
+Its recommendations depend on the HPA metrics you're sending to Splunk IM.
+If you aren't sending HPA metrics to Splunk IM, you must manually specify your current HPA configuration manually using the menu in this section.
+Application Optimization needs this information to generate a matching pair of Instant Recommendations and HPA Recommendation for this workload.
+These two recommendations must always be compatible.

+To manually specify your HPA configuration:

+#.
+Select whether your HPA's CPU utilization target applies to the CPU utilization of the pod as a whole (the only option available for HPA v1 resources) or to a particular container only (new capability for HPA v2 resources).

+#.
+Select the value that matches your current CPU utilization target value (from your HPA resource).

 .. work with John and Raunaq to include more details here